-To schedule a home energy audit, call 928-763-1100 and ask for an energy management staff member to assist you with a home audit.
+To schedule a home energy-review, call 928-763-1100 and ask for an energy management staff member to assist you with a home audit.
 Members can also stop by in person at our Member Service office located at 928 Hancock RD in Bullhead City 8am-5pm, Monday – Friday.

 Aside from the assistance a member can receive from MEC, Mohave Electric Cooperative is a partner of the Touchstone Energy Cooperatives, who also holds endless amounts of knowledge, tips, and tricks for our members to take advantage of when working towards a more efficient home.

 Touchstone Energy offers knowledge with efficiency, technology, safety and an array of articles to assist members with renovation techniques.